siamahamed57/Hotel-Booking-Management-System/README.md

 Nitol Kundu

-🚀 How to Run the Project:
+🚀 How to Run
 Clone or download this repository.

 Open the .sln file in Visual Studio.

-Build the solution (Ctrl + Shift + B).
+Build the solution using Ctrl + Shift + B.

-Run the application (F5) and use the interface to manage bookings.
+Run the project with F5 and start managing hotel bookings via the GUI.